 Your guests may not want to finish every wine that accompanies each course.
 Therefore providing them a suitable instrument to dispose of their contents is highly regarded.

-Don’t forget paper and pen if you do not download our Wine Tasting Notes template.
+Don’t forget paper and pen if you do not download our Wine Tasting Placemat.
 And you will also want to have room temperature water on hand.
 Always a must when drinking wine.
-It helps cleans your palette, stay hydrated and of course rinse out your wine glass to make room for the next wine in the lineup.
+It helps cleanse your palette, stay hydrated and of course rinse out your wine glass to make room for the next wine in the lineup.

 ORDER WINE NOW FOR YOUR FALL WINE PAIRING PARTY and we will donate 50% of our net revenue to abandoned youth programs.
 Your party can be more than just a night to remember, let it be a gift that keeps giving for a generation of abandoned and high trauma youth.
 LEARN MORE NOW.

 The day of your Fall wine pairing party, you will want to have all wine glasses polished.
 We recommend this amazing glass polish rag.

 Pre-make as much of your meal as possible.
 Set the table and select the music for the evening.
 We say some jazz, blues or indie always lend to a good atmospheric vibe.
 Open all of your red wines at least 4 hours in advance.
 If they are older wines open them even sooner.
 Put your white wines on ice and let them chill.

 Enjoy an evening you will not forget.
 Take lots of photos and do not forget to laugh and have fun.
 This is a wine pairing party, not a neuroscience exam.
 You got this!

 Please let us know if you have any questions about the wines or regarding a wine pairing party.
 We would love to help you make the most of your Fall wine pairing party.
 Hello@humanitywineco.com